Who is the selling agent?

 Selling agents also help their clients see as many homes as possible in person, including setting up visits outside of typical open houses that are open to the public.

-"The past few years have been ultra competitive and it takes a lot of perseverance and confidence to go into competitive situations and win in a way that both sides are comfortable," she said.
-"Real estate is not for the faint of heart and it takes lots of skill to make these complex transactions work."
+“The past few years have been ultra competitive and it takes a lot of perseverance and confidence to go into competitive situations and win in a way that both sides are comfortable [with],” she said.
+“Real estate is not for the faint of heart and it takes lots of skill to make these complex transactions work.”

 How to find a selling agent